Learn Albanian

 Why Is Albanian Grammar So Hard?

-For some, it’s the pronunciation, but for others, it’s the alphabet and sentence structure.
-Similar to Spanish, German, and Italian, Albanian has several different conjugations.
+For some, it’s the pronunciation; for others, it’s the alphabet and sentence structure.
+Similar to Spanish, German, and Italian, Albanian has several conjugations.
 It has five declensions and 6 cases: Nominative, Genetive, Accusative, Dative, Ablative, and Vocative.

-If you’re already familiar with conjugating verbs and gendered endings, then Albanian grammar might not be such a challenge.
-But, for native English speakers, all the Albanian grammar rules can be overwhelming.
+Albanian grammar might not be challenging if you’re already familiar with conjugating verbs and gendered endings.
+But, for native English speakers, the Albanian grammar rules can be overwhelming.

 That’s why we’ve created a table to help you understand the similarities and differences between English and Albanian.